dmvaldman/dmvaldman.github.io/_posts/2022-03-17-leaving-standard.md

 My final motivation was met, and I had not sought its replacement.
 I was ready to leave.
 I had my notice of resignation as a draft in my inbox and gave myself a week to send it.
 I pulse-checked myself each day.
 I've found that your body knows before your mind, and you can feel your way through a difficult decision better than you can think your way through it.
 When the day came, I felt the same as the day before, and clicked "send".

 Several weeks went by as we formalized and enacted a transition plan.
 There was a roller coaster of feelings as I met people one-on-one.
+At the end was a feeling that lingered.
 I've always thought the best way to convey an experience is to find the fewest words that strike at its heart.
 There's always a top-order bit.
-I challenged myself to find a single word to summarize how I felt.
-I had to go outside the English language to find the Yiddish word [naches](https://jel.jewish-languages.org/words/394), roughly defined as the pride you feel a creation, typically your children.
-This was the feel I landed on last, and in the final all-hands before my departure I conveyed it in this short speech.
+So I challenged myself to find a single word to encapsulate it.
+I found the Yiddish word [naches](https://jel.jewish-languages.org/words/394), roughly defined as the pride you feel a creation, typically your children.
+This was the feel I landed on last.

-<audio controls="1" controlslist="nodownload nofullscreen noremoteplayback" alt="Nachas" source src="assets/img/standard/all-hands.mp3"></audio>

-A few days later would be my last.
-At 4:59pm I messaged our IT admin, Steve, for my final conversation.
+At 4:59pm on my last day I messaged our IT admin, Steve.
+It was my final conversation as an employee.

 "So... am I going to see a light?"
 I asked.

 "LOL.
 Don't let go Dave!" he replied.

 With the "Steve is typing..." indicator down below, the clock struck 5:00pm and the screen flashed.
-I found myself staring at a log-out window, very much alone in the stillness of my living room.
+I saw a light after all as I found myself staring at a log-out window, very much alone in the stillness of my living room.

 -------------------------